The Criminal Finances Act 2017

 This course is suitable for tax managers, financial controllers, compliance officers, company secretaries, directors and anyone with a responsibility for managing the tax affairs of their business, including third party tax advisers.

 Louise is a National Crime Agency-accredited Financial Investigator and Confiscator within HMRC’s Fraud Investigation Service.
 She has over 18 years of operational experience in HMCE, later HMRC’s law enforcement division; the last 11 years in complex tax fraud and money laundering criminal investigations.
-She has also been a National Trainer working within HMRC’s Criminal Justice Academy.
+She has also been an in-house National Trainer specialising in Criminal Justice and Criminal Finances.

 Currently also studying the LLM Bar Practice, Louise holds a Graduate Diploma in Law, an LLM in International Business Law and is an associate member of the Proceeds of Crime Lawyers Association (POCLA).